alexandergall/nixos-pxe-installer/README.md

 a `nixpkgs` source tree and a NixOS configuration directory structured like `/etc/nixos`.

-The `nixpkgs` source tree can either be a NixOS *channel* named `nixos` or a checkout of the `nixpkgs` Git repository, which will be transformed into such a channel by the module.
+The `nixpkgs` source tree can either be a NixOS *channel* or a checkout of the `nixpkgs` Git repository, which will be transformed into such a channel by the module.
 Please refer to the [appendix](#appendixChannels) for details.

 #### Module configuration